jourquin/Nodus/README.md

 - "Nodus7.app" on MacOS
 - "Nodus7.exe" on Windows (a "compiled" version of "nodus7.bat", also provided)

-The software has a modern and integrated user friendly GUI.
+The software has a modern and integrated user-friendly GUI.
 Complete reference and user guides are not available, but the API is fully documented.
 A documented sample Nodus project can be found in the "[demo](https://github.com/jourquin/Nodus/blob/master/demo)" directory.